 | Andalucia > Malaga > Campillos

-Campillos is a municipality in the province of Malaga, situated 30 kilometres away from Antequera and 80 kilometres away from Malaga, part of it belonged, in the past, to the village of Peñarrubia, that disappeared in the seventies due to the construction of the Guadalteba reservoir.
+Campillos is a municipality in the province of Malaga, situated 30 kilometres away from Antequera and 80 kilometres away from Malaga; part of it belonged, in the past, to the village of Peñarrubia, which disappeared in the seventies due to the construction of the Guadalteba reservoir.

 In Campillos we’ll find the great wetlands of Malaga province, and very nearby is the village of Fuente de Piedra and its famous lagoon.
 The Campillos area hosts a wide biodiversity and most of its lagoons have been declared Natural Reserve.